ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/WorkloadManagement/JobWrapper/index.rst

-Systems / WorkloadManagement / <SETUP> / JobWrapper - Sub-subsection
+Systems / WorkloadManagement / <INSTANCE> / JobWrapper - Sub-subsection
 ====================================================================

 The Job Wrapper Class is instantiated with arguments tailored for running